 Winfield is a very small town located in the state of Tennessee.
 With a population of 1,004 people and just one neighborhood, Winfield is the 281st largest community in Tennessee.

-Winfield is a blue-collar town, with 39.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Winfield, you'll notice that it is more blue-collar than most other communities in America.
+39.96% of Winfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Winfield is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Winfield who work in healthcare (16.11%), law enforcement and fire fighting (7.28%), and sales jobs (5.96%).

 One downside of living in Winfield, however, is that residents on average have to contend with a long commute, spending on average 30.36 minutes every day commuting to work.